-Camila is a Senior Lecturer in Human Geography and the Course Leader for BA (Hons) Human Geography.
-She teaches on the undergraduate Geography and Human Geography degrees.
+Camila is a Senior Lecturer in Human Geography.
+She commenced at Sheffield Hallam University in 2003.
 Camila was awarded a Faculty Inspirational Teaching Award in 2014 and a University Inspirational Teaching Award in 2015.
 She also won the Sheffield Hallam Students’ Union Academic Staff of the Year Award in 2016.

 Department of Geography, University of Sheffield: DPhil (ESRC award R00429934028)

 University of Sheffield: Certificate in Social Science Research Training

 Open University: Post-Graduate Certificate in Education (Post-Compulsory)

 University of Newcastle upon Tyne: BA (Hons) Geography, First Class

 WW Anson Memorial Prize for Best Dissertation

 Camila leads and teaches on a range of modules on the Geography degree, including Approaches to Human Geography, Geographies of Everyday Life, and Globalisation, Democracy and Change.